-We are committed to deliver educational excellence to our students while not losing the focus on the production of new knowledge that is the hallmark of topnotch departments.
-Our strengths are 1) a diverse foci on the intersections between language, literature, culture and politics, 2) our community engagement initiatives, and 3) our signature Spanish Applied Linguistics program.
-We bridge several intellectual fields across Spain and Spanish America; between North, Central and South America, the Caribbean, and Brazil, in order to rethink the specificity of our cultures.
+The Faculty of the Department of Spanish and Portuguese is committed to excellence in teaching and mentoring, along with the production of new knowledge that is the hallmark of a strong department.
+We are known for our focus on intersections between language, literature, culture, and politics, our community engagement, and our MA track in Hispanic Applied Linguistics.
+We bridge several intellectual fields across Spain and Spanish America and between North, Central and South America, the Caribbean, and Brazil, as we rethink the specificity of our cultures.

 The Department has been the home of major Latin American and Spanish literary figures, to include Juan Ramón Jiménez, who taught at the University between 1943 and 1951 and who, after being nominated by the Department, received the Nobel Prize for Literature in 1956.
 His legacy, as well as that of cultural critic Ángel Rama, award-winning poet José Emilio Pacheco, and Professor Emerita Graciela Palau de Nemes, among others, continues to shape our thought, vision, and mission.